hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

-NSEC3 records are created by first hashing the input domain and then repeating that hashing algorithm a number of times based on the iterations parameter in the NSEC3PARM and NSEC3 records.
+NSEC3 records are created by first hashing the input domain and then repeating that hashing algorithm a number of times based on the iteration parameter in the NSEC3PARM and NSEC3 records.
 The first hash is typically sufficient to discourage zone enumeration performed by "zone walking" an NSEC or NSEC3 chain.
 Only determined parties with significant resources are likely to try and uncover hashed